dominicrodger/django-tinycontent/README.rst

 v0.3.0
 ------

+* Drop support for Django 1.4 (it's quite hard to support Django 1.4 and 1.9 in a single release - since Django 1.4 requires ``{% load url from future %}``, and Django 1.9 doesn't support it).
 * Ensure the wheel we upload to PyPI is universal.
 * Forward compatibility for Django 1.9 - remove the ``{% load url
   from future %}`` from tinycontent templates.